Our Lady of Prompt Succor's current church building was built on the site of the old Providence Central High School.

 Welcome to Our Lady of Prompt Succor Parish.
 We are so delighted that you are visiting with us through this web site.
 I hope that you will choose to physically visit our parish and stop in the church office and introduce yourself.

 Our Lady of Prompt Succor Parish is comprised of some 1200 families and is located in the center of the Garden District of Alexandria.
 The Church and School buildings and grounds cover one city block with additional Church properties on either side.
 Over three hundred of these families have children attending our elementary school.
-Presently there are 532 students in grades Pre-Kindergarten through sixth grade with a staff of 48 teachers, which includes art, computer and music.
+Presently there are about 500 students in grades Pre-Kindergarten through sixth grade with a staff of approximately 50 teachers, which includes art, computer and music.

 Several Catholic organizations affiliated and active in Our Lady of Prompt Succor Parish include Catholic Daughters of the Americas Court Notre Dame, Knights of Columbus Council 8029, Brownie Troops and Cub Scout Dens.
 Many of our parishioners are members of the Serra Club of Alexandria, an organization that fosters vocations to the priesthood and religious life.
 Some of the parishioners from this parish that are members of the Serra Club have formed a Parish Vocations Club that adopted a program for families to sign up weekly to pray for vocations.
 Parish organizations and programs include the Altar Society, Ushers, Greeters, Extraordinary Ministers of the Eucharist, Lectors, and Adult, Young Adult and Children’s choirs.